microsoft/botframework-components/docs/extending-with-code.md

 ## About this custom action
 ----------------------

-This C\# custom action component consists of the following:
+This C\# custom action consists of the following:

--   A Dotnet Composer project.
+-   A Composer project targeted for Dotnet.
 This can be any Composer project.
 One that already exists, or a new one you create.
 If you want to experiment risk free, create a new Blank Bot in Composer.
+This document assumes you create a Blank Bot named "MyBlankBot".

 -   The custom action code [MultiplyDialog.cs](assets/MultiplyDialog.cs) class, which defines the business logic of the custom action.
 In this